-Both schooling and apprenticeships provide great training options – your decision depends on the experience you wish to receive.
-If you choose to pursue an apprenticeship, another decision you may need to make is whether you’d prefer to join a union or non-union apprenticeship program.
+Both schooling and apprenticeships provide great training options – your decision between the two just depends on the type of experience you wish to receive.
+If you choose to pursue an apprenticeship, another decision you need to make is whether you’d prefer to join a unionized or non-unionized apprenticeship program.

 Union Electrical Apprenticeships